A Girls Guide to Cars

 ProPILOT Assist with Navi-Link

-ProPILOT Assist is a hands-on, driver-assist technology that reduces the hassle of stop-and-go highway driving and makes long drives on the open highway easier.
+ProPILOT Assist is a hands-on, driver-assist technology that reduces the hassle of stop-and-go highway driving.
+It makes long drives on the open highway easier.
 I drove mostly in town and on suburban streets, so I didn’t get a chance to fully test out how this works.
 It’s a neat feature that makes the driver’s life easy on long drives.
 If you’re a road tripper or a commuter, this is something you’ll definitely want to scope out.

 This feature is standard on the Platinum and available on the SL model.